ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![automl-6.png](images/automl/automl-6.png)

 We can run new AutoML experiments to improve our model.
-Because of the indeterministic nature of our model by every new run we get different results.
+Because of the indeterministic nature of our model with every new run, we get different results.

 We can also make some feature engineering before the preprocessing step or after exploring the feature importance tab.